 In Switzerland, some larger studies such as SAPALDIA or CoLaus associate biomonitoring data to clinical data and thorough interviews about life style, dietary habits or socio-economic factors.
 A regular follow-up of the volunteers can bring to light risk factors and behaviours for known diseases.

 However, projects in this area are sporadic, and are limited in duration and scope.
 They often focus on a specific issue, e.g. the Swiss Transplant Cohort Study (STCS).
-There is thus no study giving a global and representative picture of exposure to chemical products among the Swiss population.
+There is thus no study that allows assessing representatively the exposure of the Swiss population to chemical substances.

 Towards a national programme?